 Ministry to children, young people and vulnerable adults is a cherished and important part of the work of the Scottish Episcopal Church.
-Every week, substantial numbers of vulnerable people visit church premises for worship or for social and recreational activities.
+Every week, substantial numbers of people, some of whom are vulnerable in one way or another, visit church premises for worship or for social and recreational activities.
 Much of the Church’s ministry to them is only possible because of the dedication of the large numbers of volunteers who place their time and talents at the service of the Church.

 We cannot ignore that there are some individuals in our society who represent a threat to the vulnerable.
-To recognise that the Church is not exempt from that threat is not to scaremonger, nor is it to suggest that those involved in a paid or voluntary capacity with such work are under suspicion.
+To acknowledge that the Church is not exempt from such threats is not to scaremonger, nor is it to suggest that those involved in a paid or voluntary capacity with such work are under suspicion.
 Rather, it reflects our desire to provide as safe and as happy an environment as we can in which the vulnerable can enjoy and explore Christian commitment.

-The Policy Statements and Codes of Good Practice recognise the special status of children, young people and vulnerable adults and the duties that are required of the Church in respect of them.
-Implementation of the Codes of Good Practice is intended to give vulnerable people the care and protection they deserve and it should give those with the day to day responsibility of caring for the vulnerable the reassurance that all individuals are safe and protected in the Church’s groups and activities.
+These Policies, Procedures and Codes of Good Practice recognise the special status of children, young people and vulnerable adults and the duties that are required of people in the Church in respect of them.
+Implementation of the Codes of Good Practice is intended to give vulnerable people the care and protection they deserve, and it should give those with the day-to-day responsibility of caring for the vulnerable the reassurance that all individuals are safe and protected in the Church’s groups and activities.
 It will also help safeguard the Church’s staff and volunteers from false allegations that might arise out of misunderstandings and it should reduce the risk of the Church being found liable for circumstances of abuse.

 Summary of Good Practice Cards

 Code of Good Practice for Working with Children